-Commercial farmers reduce the risk of humans introducing diseases into their production systems by having a fences around their poultry houses.
-People who want to enter the production area have to sign in at a reception area to keep record of movements in and out of the premises and to identify the source of contamination if an outbreak does occur.
+Commercial farmers reduce the risk of humans introducing diseases into their production systems by having a fence around their poultry houses.
+People who want to enter the production area have to sign in at a reception area to keep a record of movements in and out of the premises and to identify the source of contamination if an outbreak does occur.

 The premises usually have a walk-through shower into the production area.
 Anybody entering the premises from the outside, be it a farmer, farm worker or veterinarian, has to leave their “outside” clothes at the entrance side of the shower.
 They then need to take a shower, where a towel, clean clothing and shoes are left for them on the other side of the shower.
 Workers usually have their own clothing, which may not be taken off the premises.

 People might be required to take a shower and change clothes each time they move to a different production unit, of they might only be required to take footbaths between the units, depending on the risks.
 Clothing used on the inside of the premises should be washed and disinfected on the premises to ensure it is disease free.

 It is important that everybody who works on the farm, understand the risk they present and work together to reduce that risk.
 Visitors’ movements are usually restricted to specific areas in the production facility.

 The same procedure should be used for anything that is moved on and off the farm.
 All farming equipment, poultry feeding and drinking equipment, should be cleaned on the premises to prevent a build-up of bacteria and diseases spreading from one bird to another.
 And anything that is taken off-site, has to be disinfected before it is allowed back on site.

 One of the trickiest parts here is to prevent vehicles from bringing disease onto the farm.
 To reduce this risk, vehicles are sprayed down and disinfected before allowed onto the farm and their movements are also usually restricted to specific areas on the farms.